edgecollective/edge-blog/posts/notes/simplemesh.md

 LoRa connectivity (ISM band 900 Mhz in the US) is highly dependent on line-of-sight.
 This can be a challenge in many topologies of interest (urban, with buildings; rural, with trees / hills).
 The typical solution -- mounting a gateway at a very high location, in an attempt to achieve line-of-sight to remote nodes -- is not always feasible.

+Non line-of-sight connections are still possible -- they are just very unreliable, and signal strength / connectivity may fluctuate based on the precise orientation and location of any intermediate objects / ground cover.

-This is why a 'mesh' networking setup for lora sensor nodes is very appealing.
+This is why a 'mesh' networking setup for lora sensor nodes becomes very appealing; one might be able to deploy 'self-healing' collections of nodes that can pass messages along via a chain of connections.

 ## References